-GCE Results 2019 Cameroon for O Level and A Level Published General and Technical.
-GCE results June 2019 names of successful candidates in order of merit released complete with grades in PDF download.
+GCE Results 2020 Cameroon for O Level and A Level Published General, Technical, ATC and ITC has just been released today 29th of September 2020.
+GCE results June 2020 names of successful candidates in order of merit released complete with grades in PDF download.

 GCE results 2019 released in Cameroon is another showdown of students performances at both Ordinary Level and Advanced Level.